andrej-moor/sTudoo/docs/technical-docs/design-decisions.md

 ### Problem statement

-One of the main design decisions for the backend is whether a single app.py file should be used or whether it's worth to seperate the code in several files and import variables and function.
+One of the main design decisions for the backend is whether a single app.py file should be used or whether it's worth to seperate the code in several files, create an app package and import variables and function from it.

 ### Decision

 The decision that has been taken is to modularize the code.
-We decided to create several .py-files that with all static files are located in the `/app/` directory which in itself acts as package.
+We decided to create several .py-files that with all static files are located in the `app` directory which in itself acts as package.
 The main argument is to keep the code clean and to ensure the seperation of concerns.

 The decision was made by: